en_USEnglish

 Using images in OpenStack

-Glance also offers advanced features such as image compression, image sharing between users or projects, metadata management and image search using filters.
+Glance also offers advanced features such as image compression, image sharing between users or projects, metadata management, and image search using filters.
 This makes it easier to manage and use images in OpenStack.

-Queuing system with Zaqar
+Queueing system with Zaqar

 Message queuing and distribution